Sharing & Archiving Data

 - Meeting the expectations of publishers (i.e., the Nature Publishing Group, Science Journals, PLOS, PNAS)

-- Meeting the expectations of government funding agencies
+- Meeting the expectations of sponsors and funders funding agencies

 - Receiving credit for data creation for career advancement